mainwp/mainwp/readme.txt

 * Preventative: security improvements

 = 3.2.3 - 1-19-17 =
-* Fixed: an issue with selecting Posts, Pages and Users
+* Fixed: An issue with selecting Posts, Pages and Users
-* Fixed: an issue with selecting Plugins and Themes on the Manage Plugins and Manage Themes page
+* Fixed: An issue with selecting Plugins and Themes on the Manage Plugins and Manage Themes page
 * Fixed: security checking issue
 * Fixed: multiple PHP Warnings and Notices
 * Added: site Info widget in the individual site overview page
 * Added: PHP Version column in the manage sites table
 * Added: Sync Now button for all online sites in connection status widget
-* Added: verification when user tries to delete Plugins, Pages, Posts, Themes and Users
+* Added: verification when a user tries to delete Plugins, Pages, Posts, Themes and Users
-* Added: ability to sort Manage Sites table by WP, Plugin and Theme updates column
+* Added: The ability to sort Manage Sites table by WP, Plugin and Theme updates column
 * Added: Coding for future WooCommerce Extension
 * Preventative: Security improvements